BigPolarBear1/factorization/README.md

 Update: Ergh.
 I had an idea.
 Actually, maybe I can just drop the N in zx^2+y\*x-N. Because that z also encodes multiples of N. Let me do some thinking.
 Too many ideas today.
 I'll go for a run.

 Dropping the N in zx^2+y\*x-N so we just sieve with zx^2+y\*x is by far the best idea I've had in weeks.
 So I'm going to focus on that exclusively now.
 I dont see why it wouldnt be possible since z also encodes multiples of N. I just got to make sure all the residues of my roots and linear coefficient are correct by using the hashmap with the factorization of the polynomial value.
-I suddenly have this feel of "And just like that, it suddenly all fell into place".. ergh...
+I suddenly have this feeling of "And just like that, it suddenly all fell into place".. ergh...
 I'll go for a run first... got to get my miles in.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>